skounis/vc-hello-didweb/README.md

 # Hello DID:WEB and Verifiable Credentials
-A comprehensive example on `DID:WEB` and Verifiable Credentials using the [Decentralized Indentity](https://github.com/decentralized-identity) Javascript libraries.
+This repository provides a comprehensive example of DID:WEB and Verifiable Credentials using the [Decentralized Identity](https://github.com/decentralized-identity) Javascript libraries.

-This repository provides code snipets and fully working examples on how to:
+It also makes available code snippets and fully working examples on how to:

 1. Create a private/public key pair.
 2. Prepare and publish a DID:WEB